richardgaus/gen-ai-mental-health-review/README.md

-# Generative AI in Mental Health: A Systematic Review
+# A Scoping Review of Generative AI in Mental Health Support

 ## Overview